-Group Round - This round will consist of a group dynamics activity designed to evaluate the individuals and how well they work together.
+- This round will consist of a group dynamics activity designed to evaluate the individuals and how well they work together.
 The committee will select their own activity for each group to present.
 There are usually 3-4 members per group.
 Example group activities can be found at the end of this book.
-There will be no questions asked after your presentation.
-(The time limit for this activity is 10 minutes - 5 to plan and 5 to present)
+There will be no questions asked after your presentation. - $\circ~$ The time limit for this activity is 10 minutes 5 to plan and 5 to present

-(The nominating committee may ask for call backs with some candidates.
+All round after round three are optional.
+The nominating committee may ask for call backs with some candidates.
 They will either conduct any of the following if needed or they will conduct their own form of an interview.

-For more information on the nominating committee please see the next page.)
+5. Optional Round

-Optional Round - This round will be used to break any ties created during the interview process.
-(There is no time limit for this round.)
+- This round will be used to break any ties created during the interview process. - There is no time limit for this round

-Other items to be scored:
+6. Other items to be reviewed

-Test - The test will consist of multiple choice, short answer, a writing piece and acronym questions.
-Questions for this test were taken from the SOCS Manual, FFA Manual, and related web sites.
-Names of individuals are very important and will most likely be seen on the test.
+- Test The test will consist of multiple choice, short answer, a writing piece and acronym questions.
+Questions for this test were taken from the SOCS Manual, FFA Manual, and related websites.
+Names of individuals are very important and will most likely be seen on the test - Lunch with The Nominating Committee on Wednesday The candidates will have lunch with the entire nominating committee, if time permits.
+This is the time for the nominating committee to socialize with each of the candidates.